Mel Gibson: Early life and education

 During his high school years, Gibson was educated by members of the Congregation of Christian Brothers at St Leo's Catholic College in Wahroonga, New South Wales.

 Career

 Overview

-Gibson gained very favorable notices from film critics when he first entered the cinematic scene, as well as comparisons to several classic movie stars.
+Gibson gained favorable notices from film critics when he first entered the cinematic scene, as well as comparisons to several classic movie stars.
 In 1982, Vincent Canby wrote that "Mr. Gibson recalls the young Steve McQueen...
 I can't define 'star quality,' but whatever it is, Mr. Gibson has it."
-Gibson has also been likened to "a combination Clark Gable and Humphrey Bogart."
+Gibson has also been likened to "a combination of Clark Gable and Humphrey Bogart."
 Gibson's roles in the Mad Max series of films, Peter Weir's Gallipoli (1981), and the Lethal Weapon series of films earned him the label of "action hero".